Are you considering buying a LifeSpan treadmill but not sure which model to get or even if a treadmill will be right for

 Very solid and stable, assembled the TR4000i measures 74″ x 33″ x 54″.
 Folded, it measures 42″ x 33″ x 66″.
 Its thickly padded oversized running surface measures 20″ x 66″.
 A generous user weight limit of 350 pounds will accommodate most people.

 With its powerful 3.25 HP continuous duty DC motor, 0.5 to 12 mph speed capability and 0 to 15 incline level options, the TR 4000i Folding Treadmill would be a great choice for anyone who is serious about exercise.

-It has 17 pre-set programs, including 7 for sports training, 5 for weight management and 5 healthy living programs.
+It has 17 pre-set programs, including 7 for sports training, 5 for weight management, and 5 healthy living programs.
 Its easy-to-read LCD panel will enable you to view your workout stats.
-These include the current Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned and Heart Rate.
+These include your current Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned, and Heart Rate.

 High-quality speakers and an iPod/headphone jack will allow you to listen to music as you work out.